Kubermench/cognitive-symbiont/README.md

 - Proposals: generates a one-step plan and a non-executing apply script plus a rollback script (one per repo configured).

 ### Quick Start (non-technical friendly)
+1. (Optional) install the CLI locally: `pip install .` then run commands via the new `sym` entry point.
-1. Open a terminal in the project folder and run `streamlit run app.py`.
+2. Open a terminal in the project folder and run `streamlit run app.py`.
 2. In the web app, click **Run a cycle**.
 Symbiont will write a short plan on the left and a matching script on the right.
 3. Read the plan.
 If it sounds good, press **Run safely (guarded)** → **Confirm**.
 Symbiont runs the script, saves the log, and shows a success message.
 4. Need a web reference?
 Use **Settings → Browser → Fetch to notes** and confirm; the note appears in “Sources” for the next plan.